Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 - `logInvalidCerts:` print update certificates with invalid signatures to console
 - `enableSignatureBadge:` show a badge on the title screen indicating if digital signature is valid
 - `checkRelaysForUpdates:` proprietary feature used in offline downloads
+- `allowVoiceClient:` can be used to disable the voice chat feature

 ## Developing a Client